leolee99/LD-Agent/README.md

 ### Dataset Preparation

 The datasets for event summary, persona extraction, response generation and MSC can be downloaded [here](https://drive.google.com/drive/folders/1ZyYYofzFWW2CxtW0XQZxMQtJ2EtroULX?usp=sharing).
 Please organize the dataset path as ```LD-Agent/dataset```.
-**Update**
-The relevant data for the Conversation Chronicles (CC) dataset mentioned in the paper has been updated.
-You can access it via the following link: [CC](https://drive.google.com/drive/folders/1N05vGwKDGXQ81wZeyGEIxhhLt40lhf49?usp=sharing).
-Similarly, place it under the ```LD-Agent/dataset``` path.

 ### Metric Preparation

-To automatically evaluate response quality, you should download the compressed metric files [here](https://drive.google.com/file/d/1nVDX9Ib796pKXiWKoMSC07Yv04SZ3LuD/view?usp=sharing).
+To automatically evaluate response quality, you should download the compressed metric files [here](https://drive.google.com/file/d/122sh6_nsu9ZHuefQeAPEpnX0X6jJdPXA/view?usp=sharing).
 Then decompress it and organize it to ```LD-Agent/nlgeval/metric```.

+### Checkpoints

+You can download our tuned checkpoints of extractor, summarizer, and generator [here](https://drive.google.com/drive/folders/1o59iS9Hr0uol_yentajBw1mJIllIDlGJ?usp=sharing).

 <p id="Quick Start"></p>